gugabfigueiredo/git-remote-nostr/README.md

 # git-remote-nostr - WIP

-A git remote-helper to host a remote anywhere and publish in nostr.
+A git remote-helper to add support for nostr remote urls.

 ## Roadmap